-WRS annuitants who terminated employment on or after July 1, 2013, are required to meet the minimum seventy-five (75) day break in service, and when they return to WRS eligible employment their WRS annuity is terminated.
+WRS annuitants who terminated employment on or after July 1, 2013 are required to meet the minimum seventy-five (75) day break in service, and when they return to WRS eligible employment their WRS annuity is terminated.
 Employees then have the option to keep their previous life insurance and pay premiums directly to Securian Financial, or elect coverage as a newly eligible employee with the new employer.
+See section A for information regarding enrollment when first eligible.

-WRS annuitants who terminated employment prior to July 1, 2013, or lump sum retirees have the option to keep their previous life insurance with premiums deducted from their annuity or paid directly to Securian, or elect coverage as a newly eligible employee with the new employer.
+WRS annuitants who terminated employment prior to July 1, 2013 or lump sum retirees have the option to keep their previous life insurance with premiums deducted from their annuity or paid directly to Securian, or elect coverage as a newly eligible employee with the new employer.
 See section A for information regarding enrollment when first eligible.